saikeerthan-14/saikeerthan-14/README.md

 ## 🧐 About me

 - 🏄‍ I’m Quick learner and expert in handling critical tasks
-- 🔭 I am currently working as SDE-3 in FactSet with 3 years of experience.
+- 🔭 I am currently working as SE-1 in EquBot with 1 year of experience.
 - 🌱 I love to code and love to talk about space science especially Einstein theory of relativity.
-- 🔭 I’m currently learning Java Spring.
+- 🔭 I’m currently learning Python Django.
 - 👯 I’m looking to collaborate on Competative coding
 - 😄 And Many More...